29. MIDI and Key Remote Control

 - Continuous controls — like the mixer’s volume, pan and sends.

-- The crossfader , the behavior of which is described in detail in the respective section of the Mixing chapter (see 15.5).
+- The crossfader, the behavior of which is described in detail in the respective section of the Mixing chapter (see ‘Using Live’s Crossfader’).

 Live can be controlled remotely by external MIDI control surfaces, such as MIDI keyboards or controller boxes.
-Live also offers dedicated control via Ableton Push (see Chapter 27), the Akai APC40 (see Chapter 28), Akai APC20 (see Chapter 29) and Novation Launchpad (see Chapter 30).
+Live also offers dedicated control via Ableton Push 1 (see ‘Using Push 1’) and Push 2 (see ‘Using Push 2’).

 Before we explain how remote control assignments are made and implemented, let’s first make the distinction between MIDI remote control and a separate use of MIDI in Live: as the input for our MIDI tracks.
 Let’s suppose that you are using a MIDI keyboard to play an instrument in one of Live’s MIDI tracks.
 If you assign C-1 on your MIDI keyboard to a Session View Clip Launch button, that key will cease playing C-1 of your MIDI track’s instrument, as it now ”belongs” solely to the Clip Launch button.

-Control Surfaces are defined in the table at the top of the MIDI/Sync tab.
+Control Surfaces are defined via the menus in the Link/Tempo/MIDI tab.
 Up to six supported control surfaces can be used simultaneously in Live.

 Depending on the controller, Live may need to perform a ”preset dump” to complete the setup.
 If this is the case, the Dump button to the right of your control surface’s choosers in the Live Preferences will become enabled.
 Before pressing it, verify that your control surface is ready to receive preset dumps.
 The method for enabling this varies for each manufacturer and product, so consult your hardware’s documentation if you are unsure.
 Finally, press the Dump button; Live will then set up your hardware automatically.